properzone/fluttereventsapp/README.md

 Open Xcode -> Add files to runner -> Select your google-services-plist file

-Note: You have to use the same bundle Id in your firebase project, for android build and for ios bu
+Note: You have to use the same bundle Id in your firebase project, for android build and for ios build

 ## Dependancies